 Mattermost’s Messaging Functionality > Riot-Matrix’s Messaging Functionality

 With the advent of WebRTC, Matrix developers acquired the ability to create a robust platform for exchanging high-quality video and voice calling.
-If you want to build VoIP into your application or have a wish to expose your current VoIP application to a wide audience, then building on SDK Matrix and bridges should be no brainer.
+If you want to build VoIP into your application or wish to expose your current VoIP application to a wide audience, then building on SDK Matrix and bridges should be a brainer.

 Riot-Matrix’s Voice & Video Conferencing > Mattermost’s Voice & Video Conferencing

 Same as Matrix, Riot also allows interaction with other applications and services directly from your rooms.
-Since Riot is built of Matrix, anyone can easily and effortlessly develop their own integrations as well.
+Since Riot is built on Matrix, anyone can easily and effortlessly develop their own integrations as well.